3bl3gamer/tg_history_dumper/README.md

 It works as a Telegram client.
 So yes, you will have to enter you phone, confirmation code and password (if any).

 It **will not fetch channel comments**.
-If you need them, you should join channel's dicussion group.
+If you need them, you should join channel's discussion group.

 ## Installing